lrspeiser/DensityDependentMetricModel/README.md

 **Gravitational potential calculation**: The baryonic gravitational potential includes contributions from thin disk, thick disk, bulge, and gas components.
 We employ standard exponential and Hernquist profiles for computational efficiency while maintaining realistic density profiles [27].
 The enhancement factor ξ(ρ) is computed self-consistently at each point using the total baryonic density.

 **Bayesian parameter estimation**: We utilized dynesty version 2.1.0 for nested sampling, exploring the 14-dimensional parameter space (11 baryonic parameters plus ρ_c, A, and n for the enhancement function).
 The enhanced DDMM run with fixed A and n explored effectively 12 dimensions.
 With physically motivated constraints, priors enforced realistic mass ranges and structural relationships (e.g., thick disk more extended than thin disk).
-The sampler achieved [PENDING] effective samples.
+The sampler achieved 46,458 effective samples with 3,733,367 likelihood evaluations.
 Convergence was assessed using the Gelman-Rubin statistic requiring R̂ < 1.01.

 **Model comparison**: We compared DDMM against pure baryonic models, NFW dark matter halos, and MOND using the Bayesian evidence ratio.
 Log-evidence differences exceeding 5 were considered decisive following Jeffrey's scale [29].
 The GR baseline's catastrophically negative log-evidence of -4.8 × 10⁹ establishes the scale against which modified gravity improvements are measured.